Charith96/Work_Assignment/README.md

 ## Installation

-1.Open the project using code editor or command line
+1.Open the project using code editor or command prompt

 2.Install node package using npm both client and backend